nikkopang/Portfolio/README.md

 # Simple-Calculator
 ![image](https://user-images.githubusercontent.com/57596275/167306605-7eeca9d8-b337-4ccb-8bd9-c99f35ec9218.png)

 This is portfolio project to build a basic calculator GUI with basic functionalites.
 Functionalities include calculation decimal numbers, addition, multiplication, division and subtraction.
 You can also delete numbers in case you have entered a wrong number.
-To close the
+To close the GUI, you can simply click on the 'OFF' button.

 ## How to run